-Table 12: Degree of the polynomial used for the regression and associated explained variance for the subtests of WAFA (for the sample of children and young people).
+Table 12.
+Degree of the polynomial used for the regression and associated explained variance for the test forms of WAFV (for the sample of children and young people).
 While linear functions describe the age effect by means of a straight line, quadratic functions depict a relationship with one bend and cubic functions a relationship with two bends.